mayankkumar2/VIT-RM-Organizer/README.md

 step 6. source .bashrc <br>
 step 7. use the following command on any directory:  vtool "path-to-directory" <br>

-# How to make it work on windows
+# How to make it work on windows?
 STEP 1. place vtool.py in the folder to organize and run it in python terminal ( the default open with option).<br>

-# How to install on linux
+# How to install on linux?
 ![](https://github.com/mayankkumar2/readmeFiles/raw/master/myimage.gif)

-# How to use the tool on linux
+# How to use the tool on linux?
 ![](https://github.com/mayankkumar2/readmeFiles/raw/master/myimage2.gif)